 - be living in a London borough that is participating in the Housing Moves scheme.

 - have a secure or an assured tenancy.
 To find out what type of tenancy you have, please look at your tenancy agreement or contact your landlord

 - not going through possession proceedings or being evicted.

-It is very important that you read Seaside & Country Homes Scheme Guide and Seaside & Country Homes Areas and Properties Guide before you make your application.
+It is very important that you read the Seaside & Country Homes Scheme Guide and Seaside & Country Homes Areas and Properties Guide before you make your application.
 The Scheme Guide will help you consider whether moving from London is right for you.
 It will also tell you about what will happen once you have applied for the scheme.

 Council Tenants Program #2.
 Housing Moves